-Math is taught in German according to the GAIS-developed curriculum which combines relevant standards from the International Baccalaureate Organization (IBO), State of California, and German-speaking countries.
+Math is taught in German and the GAIS curriculum combines relevant standards from the PYP, State of California, and German-speaking countries.

-German is taught as a native language to all students.
-Kindergarten is a German-immersion program, with German the language of instruction for all subjects other than English in grades 1-4.
-German support is offered to children from non-German speaking homes or as needed.
-The German curriculum follows the standards from German-speaking countries, ensuring a smooth transition from or to German-speaking schools in Europe.
+German is the language of instruction from Vorschule through Grade 4.
+Vorschule is an immersion program where students can join without previous German experience.
+From Grade 1, German support is offered to children from non-German speaking homes but some level of German is necessary to access the curriculum.
+The German curriculum reflects the PYP’s language standards as well as curriculum standards from German-speaking countries, ensuring a smooth transition from or to German-speaking schools in Europe.

 Units of Inquiry

 All students study the classic core subjects such as Math, German, English, Art, PE and IT.
 In the PYP it is necessary to balance the program of inquiry and any core subject.

 Consequently the homeroom teachers plan the units of inquiry together with all core subject teachers.
 Whenever possible the core subjects are integrated into the unit of study for content and concept.

 The students inquired about how lifestyle has evolved over time.
 The concepts they were exploring were causation (why it is the way it is) and connection (how it is connected to other things).
 One of their investigations involved changes in school life over the years.

 Their German writing piece was a fantasy story about school 100 years ago (content).
 They also looked at the language arts topic of word roots connecting the conceptual understanding with the question: From where do words originate?
 In Math they worked on diagrams using examples from the development of traffic.